Xonshiz/ReadComicOnline-Downloader/README.md

 7.)
 Option to choose Qulity of Images.

 8.)
 File name Fix and some Minor Bug Fix

+9.)
+Annual Issues are downloaded properly now.

+#Known Issues/Bugs:

+Because readcomiconline.to is behing CloudFlare, there's a limit to visit the site.
+If you're downloading a series with a lot of Issues or chapters, the script will halt mid-way, because cloudflare needs a 'Human Check'.
+Example URL to replicate this issue : http://readcomiconline.to/Comic/The-Amazing-Spider-Man-1963

+Thanks to [Gizmo179](https://github.com/gizmo179) for notifying me about the issue.
+Currently there's nothing I can do about it.
+I'll develope a feature that'll server as a work around for this issue.

 #Thanks (Contributors):
 Thank you guys for pull requests and fixing silly issues.